Fear of nationalist surge marks European memorials

 The far-right element was much less visible than on Poland's independence day last year.

-But the fact the neo-fascist attendees mingled with the Polish government-led march and with Polish military vehicles and veterans risked making it look as if they had official blessing.
+But the fact the neo-fascist attendees, this time around, mingled with the Polish government-led march and with Polish military vehicles and veterans risked making it look as if they had official blessing.

 "Forza Nuova are not neo-fascists, they're just nationalists," the deputy head of the ONR, Krzysztof Bosak, told Polish news agency onet.pl, defending their invitation.

-He also defended the EU flag-burning, saying: "It' not surprising.
+He also defended the EU flag-burning, saying: "It's not surprising.
 Everyone knows we're not fans of the EU.
 Defence of Polish independence and at the same time support for an organisation [the EU] which takes away part of our independence, is political schizophrenia," he said.